Al Pinkerton

-Alasdair Douglas Pinkerton is a British politician and academic who has been the Member of Parliament (MP) for Surrey Heath since 2024.
-A member of the Liberal Democrats, he has been an associate professor in geopolitics at Royal Holloway, University of London.
+Alasdair Douglas Pinkerton is a British politician and academic who has been the Member of Parliament (MP) for Surrey Heath since the 2024 general election.
+A member of the Liberal Democrats, he has worked as an associate professor in geopolitics at Royal Holloway, University of London.

 Pinkerton currently sits on the Liberal Democrat frontbench team as the Spokesman for Europe.

 Early life and academic career

 Pinkerton was born and grew up in Scotland.
 He graduated with a degree in geography from the University of St Andrews in 2001.
 In 2006, he completed a PhD in geopolitics at Royal Holloway, University of London, under the supervision of Klaus Dodds, exploring the emergence of the BBC Empire Service in the 1930s.

 Since 2009, Pinkerton has worked as an academic at Royal Holloway.
 At the time of his election to Parliament in 2024, he was a reader (associate professor) of geopolitics.
 He served as an accredited observer of the 2013 Falkland Islands sovereignty referendum, and has conducted research in regions affected by international disputes and geopolitical tensions.